ClimateMisinformation/Scrapers/README.md

 # Scrapers

 Web scrapers.
-See `column-descrtiption.csv` for a description of the columns.
+See `column-description.csv` for a description of the columns.

 Put your scrapped data in the data directory.
 Once everything has been scrapped run the `data-merger.py` script to merge all the data into one file (normally done only once).